-4. Excerpts from the Declaration of Independence DocsTeach Activity
+4. Prequel to Independence DocsTeach Activity

-In this activity, students will examine excerpts from the Dunlap Broadside, the first printed and distributed copy of the Declaration of Independence.
-Estimated time: 20 minutes.
+In this activity, students sequence key events leading to the Declaration of Independence.
+Estimated time: 45 minutes.

 The [teacher page](#) provides an overview of the activity and suggested teaching instructions.
 Students can access the [student page](#) on their devices or you can project or screen share the activity with the whole class.